Cumberland County

-In fact, legendary Tennessee longhunter Thomas “Big Foot” Spencer was killed by Chickamaugan Indians in 1794 on the Fort Blount Road near Crab Orchard.
-Today there is a massive rock near the site of his death named for Spencer (however, there are no signs indicating where the road is located).
+Legendary Tennessee longhunter Thomas “Big Foot” Spencer was killed by Chickamaugan Indians in 1794 on the Fort Blount Road near Crab Orchard.
+Today there is a massive rock near the site of his death named for Spencer (however, there are no signs indicating where the rock is located).

 Today there are very few remnants left of the Fort Blount Road.
 However, you can still see part of the road bed at an interstate rest stop near the former site of Kemmer’s Stand.